qxeenolight/info2180-lab1/README.md

-# info2180-lab1.
+# info2180-lab1

-This repository serves to give access to all INFO2180 Lab 1 material.
+This is Lab 1 for Tiffany Parkinson